jackmaden/philosophybreak/src/pages/articles/confucius-rituals-grind-our-characters-like-pieces-of-jade/index.md

 ## Learn more about Confucianism

-<span class="big-letter">I</span>f you’re interested in learning more about Confucian philosophy, you might like our article detailing the two Confucian philosophers [Mengzi vs. Xunzi disagreeing on human nature](/articles/mengzi-xunzi-on-human-nature-are-we-good-or-evil/).
+<span class="big-letter">I</span>f you’re interested in learning more about Confucian philosophy, you might like our articles detailing the two Confucian philosophers [Mengzi vs. Xunzi disagreeing on human nature](/articles/mengzi-xunzi-on-human-nature-are-we-good-or-evil/), and on the role of [‘Dao’ in Chinese philosophy](/articles/dao-in-chinese-philosophy-harmonizing-with-the-way/).
 We’ve also assembled a list of the [best introductory books on Confucianism here](/reading-lists/confucius/).

 You may also be interested in our new guide, [How to Live a Good Life (According to 7 of the World’s Wisest Philosophies)](/how-to-live-a-good-life/), which compares the wisdom of Confucianism to six rival philosophies for life.